-Instagram is cool way to connect with your socially engaged consumers.
-There are 130 million active users on Instagram every month, and every day 1 billion photos are liked.
+There are more than 400 million active users on Instagram every month, and every day 3.5 billion photos are liked.
 Use Instagram for business purposes in the right way, and you could have an instant viral marketing success.
-Use it wrong, and your efforts on this young site could be a big empty fail.
+Use it wrong, and your efforts on the site could be a big empty fail.

-Do you use Instagram to tell a visual story about your brand, instantly engage with your followers wherever they are, and even get very real user-generated content through photo contests on the app?
+You can use Instagram to tell a visual story about your brand, instantly engage with your followers wherever they are, and even get very real user-generated content through hashtag photo contests.

-Whether you are new, you want to find out how to get more Instagram followers or just want a few more pointers, I’ve put together 52 tips to market your brand more authentically on Instagram.
+Whether you are new, you want to find out how to get more Instagram followers or just want a few more pointers, we’ve put together 52 tips to market your brand more authentically on Instagram.